 The next day, I returned to work with the same headache, but I was determined not to miss another day because soon I’d be on vacation and basking on the sun-kissed beaches of Florida with 11 members of my family.
 I took some ibuprofen, and my headache seemed to subside.

 By the time Monday (June 11, 2018) arrived, I was exhausted but couldn’t tell if I still had symptoms because I was pumped up for our family road trip to Florida.

 I decided to go to the cafeteria.
 Our employee bathroom was right across from my office, so it was easy to wash my hands on the way down.
 Using my right hand to turn off the cold-water faucet, I then tried to use my left hand to turn off the hot water.
 But my entire left arm swung toward the faucet handle.
 It missed!
 My arm felt detached from my body.
 I heard what seemed to be a loud echo, like I could hear myself talking.
-I had worked in health care for more than 26 years —19 of those years in cardiology.
+I was 42 years old and had worked in health care for more than 25 years — starting as a transportation aid when I was 17.
 I thought, “I’m having a stroke?”

 Once I left the bathroom, I had made up my mind to be inconspicuous so no one would notice I was experiencing a stroke.
 I walked around the nurse’s station and asked a student who had just finished her lunch if the cafeteria had anything good to eat.
 Only baby gibberish came out of my mouth.
 The student gave me a confused look, and I quickly went into one of our treadmill testing rooms.